Guy-GC/GuyGCPortfolio/week2_setup.md

 # Introduction

-This entry will go over the setup of our groups Github repository, and go into detail about some of the challenges involved when creating our development environment.
+This entry will go over the setup of our group Github repository, and go into detail about some of the challenges involved when creating our development environment.

-# The creation of the github repository
+# The creation of the GitHub repository

 We decided to create a GitHub for all the team members involved with the group project.
 To stay in touch with the group members and to delegate tasks we made a discord server with all the members.
-We created a task board within the GitHub repository with the 4 tasks given to us in the practical
+We created a task board within the GitHub repository with the 4 tasks that were given to us in the practical.